-Are you one of those people who are not looking just to the famous and popular destinations to travel?
+Are you looking for unique destinations in Europe to travel to?
+Are you ready to see more than just the famous and popular destinations?
 If yes, then you probably know that there are thousands of hidden gems around the world.
-And indeed, there is much more to see, beyond London, Paris, New York and the Leaning Tower of Pisa.
+And indeed, there is much more to see, beyond London, Paris, Lisbon and the Leaning Tower of Pisa.

 A Perfect Day in Plovdiv, Bulgaria

 Here is how to spend one perfect day in Plovdiv (and there is plenty here if you’d like to make this a two or three day trip).